History of Safer Choice and Design for the Environment

 Mid-2000s: Safer Product Labeling Begins.
 To add incentive to the chemical selection process, DfE developed a certification program based on its Standard for Safer Products and safer chemical criteria—allowing companies to differentiate their products in the marketplace and making it easier for consumers and business purchasers to identify products that are safer for people, families and the environment.

 2015: DfE Safer Product Label Becomes the Safer Choice Label.
 In February 2015, the Safer Choice label replaced the DfE product label.
 The new Safer Choice label has a more modern look to help consumers, businesses and institutional buyers easily recognize products that have earned the label.
+Note that the DfE logo, which was redesigned in 2022, is still in use for DfE-certified antimicrobial products.

 Past DfE Projects